-In all the tables, we use ``Size'' to represent the value of $m$ and ``Time'' to represent the computational time in seconds required to solve each instance.
+In all the tables, we use ``Size'' to represent the value of $m$ in the multiproduct newsvendor problem or $(m,n)$ in the production-transportation problem and ``Time'' to represent the computational time in seconds required to solve each instance.
 We use ``Gap1'' (resp. ``Gap2'') to represent the relative gap in percentage between a lower (resp. an upper) bound and the optimal value provided by the Mosek solver.
 That is, { } We further use ``Interval Gap'' to represent the relative gap in percentage between a lower bound and an upper bound, i.e., { } Specifically, for both the ODR approach and the low-rank algorithm, we take the objective value of ``ODR-UB'' as the value of ``upper bound'' in \eqref{eqn:interval-gap}.
 For the PCA approximation approach, the value of ``upper bound'' in \eqref{eqn:interval-gap} is provided by this approach itself.
-The objective values of each instance provided by all the approaches, i.e., ``Mosek,'' ``Low-rank,'' ``ODR-LB,'' ``ODR-UB,'' ``ODR-RLB,'' ``PCA-LB,'' and ``PCA-UB,'' are provided in Tables \ref{Table:newsvendor-ODRData}--\ref{Table:CVaR-PCAData-3}.
+The value of the ``Theoretical Gap'' for each instance is defined in \eqref{eqn:theoretical-gap}.

 Finally, we use ``-'' to represent that no result can be obtained within the time limit (i.e., two hours).
-For instance, the Mosek solver cannot solve the original problem to the optimality within two hours when $m \geq 400$.
+For instance, the Mosek solver cannot solve the original problem to the optimality within two hours for the newsvendor problem with $m \geq 400$.
 Hence, we cannot obtain the value of ``Gap1'' for the ``Mosek,'' ``ODR-LB,'' and ``ODR-RLB'' approaches.